Aishwaryachen11/Credit_Card_Default_Analysis/README.md

 Insights for American Express: The analysis provided actionable recommendations for improving credit risk management, including risk-based pricing, credit limit adjustments, and targeted financial products for different customer segments.

 **IMPLEMENTATION:**
+Use this link to access with the notebook in Google Colab : [Open Colab Notebook](https://github.com/Aishwaryachen11/Credit_Card_Default_Analysis/blob/main/Credit_Card_Default_Prediction.ipynb)

 **Data Preprocessing:**

 **Data Loading:** The datasets for training and testing were loaded and combined to ensure consistent encoding of categorical variables.